varabyte/kotter/README.md

 #### Signals and waiting

-A common pattern is for the `run` block to wait for some sort of signal before finishing, e.g. in response to some callback.
+A common pattern is for the `run` block to wait for some sort of signal before finishing, e.g. in response to some event.
 You could always use a general threading trick for this, such as a `CountDownLatch` or a `CompletableDeffered<Unit>` to stop the block from finishing until you're ready:

 ```kotlin